 Drivers owe a responsibility to pedestrians to drive in a manner that reasonably protects them from harm.
 Traffic laws are designed to ensure the safety of all community members.
 When a driver fails to provide this duty of care, they may be liable for any injuries that result.

-Identifying potential liability and establishing negligence may help injured pedestrians bring an effective legal claim against a driver.
-A Lake Charles lawyer could help injured pedestrians by collecting evidence of the following elements:
+Identifying potential liability and establishing negligence may help pedestrians bring an effective legal claim against a driver.
+Our Lake Charles, LA, pedestrian accident lawyers could help you by collecting evidence of the following elements:

 - A breach of the duty of care, such as a traffic law violation

-- The breach of the duty of care by the driver proximately causing the injury
+- The breach of the duty of care by the driver causing the harm

 In some cases, pedestrians may act in a manner that contributes to partial fault for the accident.
-Even if injured pedestrians are at fault to some degree, they may seek compensation from other potentially liable parties.
-This is permissible under the Louisiana comparative negligence statute found in CC Art.
-2323.
+Even if the victim is at fault to some degree, they may seek compensation from other potentially liable parties.
+This is permissible under the Louisiana comparative negligence statute.

-However, any awarded damages in a legal case will decrease according to the percentage of fault the injured claimant holds for the accident.
-This means that if an injured person is 30 percent at fault for the collision that led to injuries, the maximum amount of compensation they could recover is 70 percent of the total award.
+This means that if the plaintiff is 30% at fault for the collision that led to damage, the maximum amount of compensation they could recover is 70% of the total award.
+If the full award is $100,000, the victim would only recover $70,000.

-The Statute of Limitations for Louisiana Pedestrian Accident Claims
+The Statute of Limitations for Louisiana Personal Injury Lawsuit

 Joggers, walkers, and people traveling by foot are particularly vulnerable to the force and weight of motor vehicle accidents.
-In addition to the risk of physical and emotional injuries, there are often financial consequences of a serious injury.
-Seeking compensation from those responsible for your injuries with the help of a Lake Charles pedestrian accident lawyer may lighten your financial burden.
+In addition to the risk of physical harm and emotional distress, there are often extreme financial consequences.